In this Article

 Using IF with Conditional Formatting

-Excel’s conditional formatting feature enables you to format a cell in different ways depending on its contents.
-Since the IF returns different values based on our logical test, we might want to use conditional formatting to make these different values easier to see.
+Excel’s Conditional Formatting feature enables you to format a cell in different ways depending on its contents.
+Since the IF returns different values based on our logical test, we might want to use Conditional Formatting with the IF Function to make these different values easier to see.

 So let’s go back to our staff bonus table from earlier.